ReneOlsthoorn/Ground/README.md

 and choose your moment to upgrade.
 We are truly blessed with this platform.
 This must be said!
 This Ground compiler project is an ode to the x86-64 Windows platform.

-### Running the mode7.g
+### Running the mode7.g example
 You will need 3 additional files to run the mode7.g sample.
 First, the font which is located in the Resources folder and is called ```playfield1024.png```.
 Second, the GroundSideLibrary.dll which is on https://github.com/ReneOlsthoorn/GroundSideLibrary.
 Third, the SDL2.dll in https://github.com/libsdl-org/SDL/releases/download/release-2.28.4/SDL2-2.28.4-win32-x64.zip.
 Put the 3 files in de same folder as the generated mode7.exe and it will run.
+The mode7.g is the unoptimized version.
+The innerloop needs 5ms to complete each frame.
+The mode7_optimized is the optimized version and has an innerloop of 2ms.

 ![alt text](https://github.com/ReneOlsthoorn/Ground/blob/master/Resources/Ground_Mode7.png?raw=true)

-### Running the smoothscroller.g
+### Running the smoothscroller.g example
 You will need 3 additional files to run the smoothscroller.g sample.
 First, the font which is located in the Resources folder and is called ```charset16x16.png```.
 Second, the GroundSideLibrary.dll which is on https://github.com/ReneOlsthoorn/GroundSideLibrary.